 The role of the architect has changed fundamentally during the last decade.
 Technological progress and environmental changes have introduced a whole new set of parameters into architectural practice.
 And there is a definite sense of accountability.
 Resources are scarce, climate change is a reality.
 Our work must consider today as well as tomorrow.
 Design has evolved from the endevour of the lone genius into a tool for engagement and dialogue, empowering communities all over to contribute towards the shaping of their city.
 The success of many of our projects is the result of an in-depth dialogue with residents, faith communities, school children, university students, recent graduates, retailers, community organisations and wider stakeholder groups.
 The process of urban renewal becomes a catalyst for community cohesion.
 Fostering a sense of ownership and belonging ensures the long-term legacy of our work.

 High Streets are the civic heart of local communities.
 They are not just a place to shop.
 Here, people live, find work, meet friends and engage in cultural activity.
 JKA are one of the country’s foremost experts in high street regeneration.
-We are advising local authorities and community groups nationwide.
-At the moment we are working on regeneration strategies for 16 high streets across London and the South East.
+Between 2010 and 2017 we have completed works to roughly 400 businesses, have improved 5 km of high street and prepared innovative regeneration strategies for 20+ town centres in London and across the country.

 The high street is a fluctuant entity.
 Shops change ownership, vendors change business models, new services are offered and old lines of trade discontinued.
 A sustainable regeneration strategy needs to be able to accommodate change.
 Every high street is different.
 Our work with stakeholders, local authorities, private investors and traders- and residents associations aims to strengthen the local identity of each site, celebrate it’s specifies, contradictions and idiosyncrasies.
 A design strategy that is well-embedded in the community can act as a catalyst to encourage private sector investment and also instil a sense of civic pride.